RenshengJi/blog/Interview/English.md

 ## 家乡

 My hometown, Qinyuan, is located in the southeast of Shanxi Province, known for its clean air and beautiful surroundings.
-It has been recognized as one of the top ten small cities in the country for its fresh air quality. welcome!
+It has been recognized as one of the top ten small fresh air cities in china. welcome!

 ## 家庭